subquery/documentation/docs/quickstart/quickstart_chains/polkadot-kilt.md

 }
 ```

-The `handleAttestationCreated` function receives event data from the Kilt execution environment whenever an call matches the filters that was specified previously in the `project.yaml`.
+The `handleAttestationCreated` function receives event data from the Kilt execution environment whenever an call matches the filters that was specified previously in the `project.ts`.
 It instantiates a new `Attestation` entity and populates the fields with data from the Substrate Call payload.
 Then the `.save()` function is used to save the new entity (_SubQuery will automatically save this to the database_).
 The same can be said for the `handleAttestationRevoked`.
 The only difference is for the attestations revoked we do not need to instantiate a new `Attestation` entity.

 There is one more function that was created in the mapping file `handleDailyUpdate`.
 This function allows us to calculate daily aggregated attestations created and revoked.